hyperagon/hyperagon.github.io/content/posts/setup_jupyter_pytorch.md

 ```
 And it's ready to use.
 Do make sure that you are editing **.ipynb** files or you'll get a basic text-editor, it happened to me when editing a **.py** file.

-Note that this is folder-specific so don't renme it.
+Note that this is folder-specific so don't rename it.